petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/liferay-security-features.md

 ## Enabling Multi-factor Authentication

 Clarity also wants to require multi-factor authentication (MFA) for users.
-They want logins to be authenticated though an email one-time password.
+They want logins to be authenticated through an email one-time password.
 To enable this MFA,

 1. Navigate to _Control Panel_ &rarr; _Instance Settings_.
 Click on _Multi-Factor Authentication_ under the security section.

-1. Click the _Enabled_ checkbox and click _Update_.
+1. Click the _Enabled_ checkbox and click _Save/Update_.

    ![Enable the email one-time password.](./liferay-security-features/images/02.png)